 Barcelona 3-1 Rayo Vallecano: Messi and Villa combine for straightforward win

-The pair were directly responsible for every goal scored by the Blaugrana, which maintained its seemingly unassailable 13 point lead at La Liga's summit
+The pair were directly responsible for every goal scored by the Blaugrana, who maintained their seemingly unassailable 13-point lead at La Liga's summit

 By Keeghann Sinanan

-Villa got the ball rolling 25 minutes in by confidently slotting home a feed from Messi, who himself slid in the second five minutes before halftime after latching onto the Spain striker's through ball.
+Villa got the ball rolling 25 minutes in by confidently slotting home a pass from Messi, who himself slid in the second five minutes before half-time after latching onto the Spain striker's through ball.

-Nevertheless, with only 10 games to go in the Liga season, the win sees the Catalan giant re-open its 13 point lead at the top of the table over second placed Real Madrid.
+Nevertheless, with only 10 games to go in the Liga season, the win sees the Catalan giants re-open their 13 point lead at the top of the table over second placed Real Madrid.

-Jose Pinto deputized for the suspended Victor Valdes in goal, while Javier Mascherano started in defense in place of injured captain Carles Puyol.
+Jose Pinto deputized for the suspended Victor Valdes in goal, while Javier Mascherano started in defence in place of injured captain Carles Puyol.

-Perhaps inevitably, it was Messi at the end of the first chance of the game, when the Argentine crashed a free kick agonizingly off the crossbar with six minutes gone.
+Perhaps inevitably, it was Messi at the end of the first chance of the game, when the Argentine crashed a free-kick agonisingly off the crossbar with six minutes gone.

-Rayo though did not seem fazed by the caliber of its opponent, and began the match brightly, matching the passing output of the Catalans with some impressive possession of their own.
+Rayo though did not seem fazed by the calibre of their opponents, and began the match brightly, matching the passing output of the Catalans with some impressive possession of their own.